HomeTriviaArtistsLeonora Carrington

 During a breakdown in Spain, she bribed a hospital guard with a drawing to escape, later fleeing to Mexico with help from a friend.

-Leonora Carrington was the first woman to exhibit at the Museum of Modern Art in New York.
+Leonora Carrington was the first woman to have a solo exhibition at the Museum of Modern Art in New York.

 Click to reveal answer ›